neary-ai/neary/docs/write_a_plugin.md

 Each plugin has its own persistent state, and this state is made up of two attributes, `settings` and `data`:

-- All of plugin's settings are available in the `self.settings` dict.
+- All of a plugin's settings are available in the `self.settings` dict.
 Settings are always stored at the function-level, using the function name as a key.
 For example, settings for a tool named `example_tool` would be available at `self.settings['example_tool']`.

 - Each plugin has its own unstructured key-value store available in the `self.data` attribute.
 This variable is initalized as an empty dict and can be used in any way we see fit.
 This is useful for maintaining internal data or state variables that shouldn't be exposed as settings.